Taupe Color

 10. Blues: Light to medium blues, like sky blue and denim, are great with taupe, adding a relaxed and calm atmosphere to the mix.

-When picking colors to go with taupe, think about the taupe’s own vibe (is it more brown or gray?) and the feel you want for your space.
-Taupe is cool because it can swing between warm and cool looks, giving you lots of ways to play around with your decor or outfit.
+When selecting complementary colors, think about the shade of taupe you have selected (is it more brown or gray?) and the feel you want for your space.
+Being amazingly versatile, this color can can swing between warm and cool looks, giving you lots of ways to play around with your home decor or outfit.

 What color is taupe?